Your Website isn’t Doing You Any Favors:

 Customers don’t want this.
 Customers are not searching for the speediest way to schedule a time to stop by.
 They are attempting to gather as much information as possible—as quickly as possible—in order to determine if a vehicle is worth pursuing further.

 So, what if, instead of giving our website viewers an overstimulating assortment of options for communicating with us, we behave like other industries and give our customers one simple option?

 Think about it.
 If set up correctly, it makes perfect sense.
-As a customer, you search a specific vehicle and land on an information-driven description page with no distraction.
+As a customer, you search for a specific vehicle and land on an information-driven description page with no distraction.
 Just a simple “Buy This.”

 Sure, you aren’t going to be getting as many ‘votes’ on your vehicles—fewer clicks, fewer leads–but why do we need clicks?
 Is it worth our time to sift through all those unintended prospects?
 Is it worth the Marketing Manager’s time to sift through website conversion rates?
 Is it worth the BDC Manager’s time to sift through lead conversion rates?

-The reality is, we feel these widgets will give us more leads and more sales, but as we spend our time focusing on the lower end of our funnel, we are allowing the upper 70% to bounce on to other options.
+The reality is, that we feel these widgets will give us more leads and more sales, but as we spend our time focusing on the lower end of our funnel, we are allowing the upper 70% to bounce on to other options.

 We need to start looking at our industry differently.
 Are we deconstructing the process for our customers?
 Is our fear of losing an opportunity overwhelming our potential clients?
 The answer is yes to both questions.
-In our desire to gather as many names and phone numbers as possible we are inhibiting our customer’s experience.
+In our desire to gather as many names and phone numbers as possible, we are inhibiting our customer’s experience.